Jelani-Ak/Root-Estimator-Old/README.md

 # Root-Estimator
  An application that will estimate the root of a function using various numerical methods.

-(Pre-Deadline)
+ Coursework (Pre-Deadline) [24/11/19]